mikaelgramont/IMA/README.md

 ## Generating the data
 Until there is a web-based interface for generating results and events HTML, from the `binz directory, you can run `./parse-results.php` and `./parse-events.php`

+## Registration form Translations
+Run `npm run extract-translations` to extract calls to translation functions from js and jsx files.
+Those calls get compiled into `./translations/template.pot`

+Perform translations through POEdit or some other means, so that finished translation files are in the same folder (`./translations/[lang].po)

+Run `npm run parse-translations` to generate JSON files which can then be loaded into the app during server-side rendering.